simonmichael/hledger/doc/site/step-by-step.md

 ```

----
 ### Show postings and a running total with "hledger register"

-The [[manual#register|register]] command shows transactions in a different format.
+The [register](manual.html#register) command shows transactions in a different format.
 More precisely, it shows postings.
 Remember, a posting is an increase or decrease of some account by some amount, and a transaction contains two or more of them.
 Run `register` and compare with the output of `print` above.
 You should see: